naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 .. warning:: If you're only using HTTP-controlled, or other non-MQTT devices then you can skip this step.

 First, install Docker CE using the commands/ process outlined :ref:`here <docker>`.
+If you're using a Raspberry Pi you can follow `these instructions <https://www.docker.com/blog/happy-pi-day-docker-raspberry-pi/>`_ to get up and running.

 Now prepare configuration/ persistent storage for Mosquitto container::